lapm6225/PlasmArm/README.md

 ### System Modules

-The system is divided into three interconnected modules:
+The system is divided into three interconnected modules: a PC user interface, an ESP32 embedded control unit and the SCARA arm mechanical unit.

 ```
 ┌─────────────────────────────────────────────────────────────────┐